 Speculative Prefilling

 The time to first token here is effectively nothing.
+To get here, we need an aside on user models:

 Systems and User Models

-A small aisde—I think we can view some of these user models as general purpose human branch predictors.
+A small aside—I think we can view some of these user models as general purpose human branch predictors.
 I’ve applied this idea here to LLMs, but you could speculate on any kind of application that might benefit from speculative execution with a user model!

 Anyway, if you found this interesting, please consider citing: